LisavilaLee/weileli_eeg2img/README.md

 <!-- ## Acknowledge -->
 <h2 style="border-bottom: 1px solid lightgray; margin-bottom: 5px;">Acknowledge</h2>

-1.Thanks to D Li et al. for the inspiration for the framework of this project, for providing the processing datasets.
+1. Thanks to D Li et al. for the inspiration for the framework of this project, for providing the processing datasets.